DevilDogTG/VisualStudio.ProjectTemplates/README.md

 This project is a Visual Studio template for creating a new project.
 It is based on personal used and is not intended to be a one-size-fits-all solution.
 It is intended to be a starting point for a new project.

 Any comment and suggestion are welcome.
-Please use the [Issues]() section to report any problem or to suggest any improvement.
+Please use the [Discussions](https://github.com/DevilDogTG/visualstudio-projects-template/discussions) section to report any problem or to suggest any improvement.

 > **Note** This is individual maintained project.
 Maybe I will not be able to respond to all issues.
 But I will try to do my best.